poojaprakashgp/space/src/components/example.md

 I hope you're doing well.

+Error: Hydration failed because the initial UI does not match what was rendered on the server.
+See more info here: https://nextjs.org/docs/messages/react-hydration-error

 Could you please look into the following defect as a priority?
 It’s currently impacting [briefly mention the impact – e.g., a key user flow, a production system, etc.], and we need to identify the root cause and resolution as soon as possible.

 Defect Details: